-The 28th Nebraska Math Day will be Thursday, November 16, 2017, hosted by the Department of Mathematics on the University of Nebraska-Lincoln City Campus.
-More than 100 Nebraska high schools bring students for a day of fast-paced mathematics.
+Nebraska high schools are invited to join us for a day of engaging mathematics.
 Math Day is designed for students in grades 9, 10, 11 and 12 and for exceptional students in lower grades.
-Teachers who would like to bring students from lower grades must request and receive written permission from Nebraska Math Day.
+Teachers who would like to invite students from lower grades to participate must request and receive written permission from Nebraska Math Day.
 Homeschooled students are also welcome to attend but will need to contact us for a registration code.
 Contact us at email@example.com.
-Registration is now closed.

 Math Day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
-The top 40 students then move on to take the now famous essay exam called PROBE II.
-The PROBE top 10 Nebraska high school students (sum of PROBE I and II) are awarded a total of $34,000 in four-year scholarships to UNL.
+The top 50 students then move on to take the now famous essay exam called PROBE II.
+The PROBE top 25 Nebraska high school students (sum of PROBE I and II) are awarded a total of $41,500 in one- or four-year scholarships to UNL.
 First place is $8,000 over four years, second to fifth place is $4,000 over four years, and sixth to 10th place is $2000 over four years.
 Starting in fall 2022, students who place from 11th to 25th in the PROBE competition (sum of PROBE I and II) will each earn a $500 scholarship to UNL.
 This $500 award is a one-year scholarship, with $250 given each semester of their first year at UNL.

 Math Day's Purpose

 - stimulate interest in mathematics among Nebraska high school students,

 - encourage them to pursue mathematics or mathematics-based science as a career, and

 - recognize mathematical ability by awarding scholarships, certificates and trophies.